coreruleset/project-seaweed/README.md

 # Project Seaweed

-## GSoC meet #7 Summary
+## GSoC meet #8 Summary

-Reviewed the progress (It went great).
-Right now the report shows a boolean if attack was blocked and % of attack blocked if partial block.
-To improve readability, we come up with better ways to represent information (Blocked | Not Blocked | Partial Block).
-To better understand the project reports, Export them as csv and create google sheets for various attack types.
-This will give us an initial overview of CRS and attack type relationships.
+Discussed about the program output and it's formatting for various environments (terminal, Github Actions, Gitlab ...).
+Reviewed the project report.
+Since the basic program is ready, we will now start to take the project to github actions.

+For anyone interested in the project report: https://docs.google.com/spreadsheets/d/1ElvPa8CAvSg8lwars4tfafokFZy59khLo2Hj_GbRXFM/edit?usp=sharing

-Tasks for the week
+Tasks for the week:

+1. Work on logger output
+2. Work on a basic github action integration
+3. Add more attack types to google spreadsheet

+Doubts:

+1. Logger levels
-1. ~~Write integration tests for main~~ (How to test / mock a waf url)
+2. How to test / mock a waf url
-2. ~~Improve block indicators in report~~
-3. ~~implement attack types in the project~~
+3. Nuclei templates in project root
-4. ~~Create a google sheet from the report of various attacks~~

 Notes: